Julow/makemake/README.md

 	makefile include file.mk
 	# file.mk will be copied into the depend.mk
 	makefile import file.mk
+	# imported file have access to ?path? and ?name? substitutions

 	# Default visibility (public/private) is private
 	# Every declarations are optional